Learn more about recent zoning changes.

 • Adopt new zoning regulations in keeping with Provincial requirements

-To learn more, review our SSMUH draft zoning regulations summary or Corporate Report R109
+To learn more, review our SSMUH zoning regulations summary or Corporate Report R109

 Small-scale multi-unit housing (SSMUH)